Welfare Info

 Program Requirements

+All U.S. states and territories can apply.
 To receive compensation, victims must comply with state statutes and rules.
 This requires victims to cooperate with reasonable requests of law enforcement and submit a timely application to the compensation program.

 To identify requirements, the Office for Victims of Crime (OVC) website provides links to Victim Assistance and Compensation Programs and corresponding state administrator contact information.